DevFoxxx/21Strategy/README.md

 - Uses **recursion** to simulate all possible dealer hands from **17 to 21**.
 - Accounts for **multiple draws**, following the **blackjack rules** (dealer must hit until at least 17).
 - Ensures a **precise probability distribution** by exploring all possible card sequences.
-- Can be optimized using **memoization** to reduce redundant calculations and improve performance.

 ### **Additional Considerations** 📊
 - The software continuously updates its calculations **as cards are drawn**, maintaining an accurate probability model.
-- Can be expanded with **Monte Carlo simulations** for even more advanced strategic analysis.
 - Designed to be **lightweight and efficient**, with future improvements aimed at optimizing **computation times and memory usage**.

 ### ⚡ **Strengths & Benefits**
-✅ **Fast & Efficient:** Optimized calculations for real-time probability analysis.
+✅ **Efficient:** Optimized calculations for real-time probability analysis.
 ✅ **Accurate Dealer Simulation:** Considers all possible dealer outcomes.
 ✅ **Dynamic Updates:** Always reflects the latest game state.
 ✅ **Strategic Insights:** Helps users make better, **mathematically sound decisions**.

 ### 🔧 **Future Improvements**
-- **Optimized Recursion:** Memoization to speed up dealer calculations.
 - **Advanced Strategy Implementation:** Incorporating Monte Carlo simulations for deeper insights.
 - **Better GUI Feedback:** More intuitive probability visualizations.